Sexuality and Lovecraft

 Lovecraft’s work has a distinct absence of overt sexuality.
 While Lovecraft’s stories contain some deviant sexual behaviors, nothing is ever depicted in detail.
 However, modern authors and filmmakers seem unable to make a film without inserting (sometimes graphic) sex into the script.
 Why is that?
 Is it just the tentacles? or Is it something deeper?
 Downum, Joshi, Peterson, Cook, Smiley

-Amanda Downum is the author the Necromancer Chronicles, published by Orbit Books, and Dreams of Shreds & Tatters, from Solaris.
-Her short fiction has appeared in Strange Horizons and Weird Tales, and is forthcoming in Dreams From The Witch House and The Mammoth Book of Cthulhu.
-She lives in Austin, TX, but one day she will return to the sea.
+Amanda Downum is the author of the Necromancer Chronicles, Dreams of Shreds & Tatters, and The Poison Court.
+Her short fiction has appeared in Realms of Fantasy, Strange Horizons, and Weird Tales, and in the anthologies Lovecraft Unbound and Dreams From the Witch House.
+Unsatisfied with only writing about necromancy, she recently began a new career as a mortician.
+She lives in Austin, Texas for the time being.

-Evan J. Peterson is the author of Skin Job and The Midnight Channel and editor of the Lambda Literary Award finalist Ghosts in Gaslight, Monsters in Steam: Gay City 5.
-His writing can be found in Weird Tales, The Stranger, The Rumpus, Glitterwolf, The Queer South anthology and Drawn to Marvel: Poems from the Comic Books.
-He is the Editor-in-Chief of Minor Arcana Press and a 2015 Clarion West writer.
+Evan J. Peterson is the author of Drag Star!
+(Choice of Games), the world’s first drag RPG, as well as The PrEP Diaries: A Safe(r) Sex Memoir (Lethe Press).
+He is a Clarion West alum and author of the horror poetry chapbooks Skin Job and The Midnight Channel as well as editor of the Lambda Literary finalist Ghosts in Gaslight, Monsters in Steam: Gay City 5.
+His writing has also appeared in Weird Tales, Unspeakable Horror 2, Queers Destroy Horror, Boing Boing, and Best Gay Stories 2015.
+He is the founder of the now-concluded Seattle programs Minor Arcana Press and SHRIEK: Women of Horror Film.
 Evanjpeterson.com can tell you more.

 Jim Smiley has had many jobs.
 Infantryman, private investigator....and his new career has caused relations to disown him, and made dogs to weep in the zocalo.
 He is an author of strange things.
 He is the author of both Girls' Night In and Both Alike in Dignity, is a contributor to Dark Discoveries magazine, and is a submissions editor for Dark Regions Press.